RudjiGames/rbase/README.md

 Build
 ======

+There are no dependencies and source files can be just dropped into the existing project or one can be manually created.

-The provided, optional, [GENie](https://github.com/bkaradzic/GENie) scripts are part of the [build](https://github.com/RudjiGames/build) scrpt system and can be used to generate project files/solution.
+Project files can also be generated using the provided [GENie](https://github.com/bkaradzic/GENie) scripts.
+The scripts are written for the [build](https://github.com/RudjiGames/build) scrpt system.
 For more information please see [build](https://github.com/RudjiGames/build) documentation.

 License (BSD 2-clause)
 ======